loliverhennigh/Phy-Net/README.md

 ## Lattice Boltzmann Fluid Flow

 Using the Mechsys library we generated 2D and 3D fluid simulations to train our model.
 For the 2D case we simulate a variety of random objects interacting with a steady flow and periodic boundary conditions.
 The simulation is a 256 by 256 grid.
 Using the trained model we evaluate on grid size 256 by 256, 512 by 512, and 1024 by 1024.
-Here are examples of generated simulations (network design is being iterated on).
+Here are examples of generated simulations.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/Nuf_Jw4fGFk/0.jpg)](https://www.youtube.com/watch?v=Nuf_Jw4fGFk)